ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - post bootcamp/a - postbootcamp.md

   - Technologies and things to learn (pick one or two at a time):
     - further practice in React
-    - further practice in JavaScript & problem solving
+    - further practice in JavaScript & problem solving (ex. katas)
     - TypeScript +++
     - Next.js ++
     - TDD / Testing